Blubell26/giuliapacciotti.com/_posts/2025-11-26-what-we-surround-ourselves-with.md

 title: “Everything Around Us Is Dead”
 description: We surround ourselves with natural materials and call it nature.
 Wood, cotton, linen, dried flowers.
 But none of it is alive.
 And something in the body knows the difference.
 date: 2025-11-26
-image: images/post21-hero.png
+image: images/IMG_7573.jpeg
-thumb: images/post21-thumb.png
+thumb: images/IMG_7573.jpeg
-category: natural-healimg
+category: natural-healing
+---

 *On living nature, dead environments, and what the body is actually asking for.*